-The convention completed its work on November 11, 1855, and provisions were made for the submission of the constitution to the people on December 15th.
+The convention completed its work on November 11, 1855, and provisions were made to submit the constitution to the people on December 15.
 In the event the constitution was ratified by popular vote at that time, the chairman of the Free State Executive Committee of the territory was directed to issue a proclamation ordering an election for state officers and members of the legislature on the third Monday of January 1856, and the legislature then chosen should meet on March 4, 1856.

-The adoption of the constitution and the election of these state officers caused no small commotion in the political circles at Washington.
-The Bogus Legislature was still in existence and recognized by the Government at Washington as the only legislative authority in Kansas and the Territorial Governor appointed by the President was in full charge of the executive branch with the United States Army at his command and the Federal judiciary submissive to his desires.
+The adoption of the constitution and the election of these state officers caused no small commotion in the political circles in Washington.
+The Bogus Legislature was still in existence and recognized by the Government at Washington as the only legislative authority in Kansas.
+The Territorial Governor appointed by the President was in full charge of the executive branch, with the United States Army at his command and the Federal judiciary submissive to his desires.
 The whole Topeka movement was regarded as treasonable.
-President Franklin Pierce in a special message to Congress on January 24, 1856, said:
+President Franklin Pierce, in a special message to Congress on January 24, 1856, said:

-The Free-State Legislature adjourned on March 15th, planning to meet again on July 4, 1856.
+The Free-State Legislature adjourned on March 15, planning to meet again on July 4, 1856.
 A U.S. Congressional Committee, consisting of John Sherman, William A. Howard, and Mordecai Oliver, was appointed to inquire into the validity of the Bogus Legislature and the election of John Whitfield as governor.
 It arrived in Kansas on April 18, 1856, and the new “Free-State” officers sought the advice of Sherman and Howard, the Republican members.
-After a discussion of the whole situation, the Free-State men decided to stand by the Topeka Government against the Federal Authority even by force if necessary.
+After discussing the whole situation, the Free-State men decided to stand by the Topeka Government against the Federal Authority, even by force if necessary.

-His action forced him to leave the state on November 16th, and to hand in his resignation a month later.
-Secretary Stanton, acting governor, called a special session of the new Legislature and that body submitted the Lecompton Constitution to a vote of the people on January 4, 1858, with the following result.
+His action forced him to leave the state on November 16 and hand in his resignation a month later.
+Secretary Stanton, acting governor, called a special session of the new Legislature.
+That body submitted the Lecompton Constitution to a vote of the people on January 4, 1858, with the following result.
 (Free-State men participating – pro-slavery men not participating.)